recommend-games/blog/content/posts/rg_collaborative_filtering/index.md

 In other words: we've taken the matrix of ratings from the table above and factored it into two matrices.
 So another way of thinking about collaborative filtering is as a matrix factorisation problem: we're trying to find two matrices that, when multiplied together, approximate the original matrix as closely as possible.

+Those user and game vectors are also known as *latent factors*.
+That's because they take the high-dimensional space of users and games and project it into a lower-dimensional space.
+While those latent dimensions don't carry any particular human interpretable meaning, they capture the essence of what makes a user like a game.
+For example, one latent factor might capture how much a user likes games with a lot of player interaction, while another might capture how much they like games with a lot of strategic depth.

 ## Outline